 There is no one right way to cook a turkey and I’m not saying my method is better than any others.
 Feel free to post under this and tell me how y’all do it, it would be a great reference for everyone who reads this!
-This is just how I cook my turkey and how I like my turkey cooked!
-Its awful easy and your entire bird will be moist and juicy, even the white meat!
+This overnight turkey method is awful easy and your entire bird will be moist and juicy, even the white meat!
 Whats more, the bird is done first thing when you wake up so you can use that super rich broth and some of the meat to put into your dressing and gravies for the big meal!

 - 1 Turkey thawed